mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 ### Azure

 Here is the chart for Azure.
-It shows values of normalized request durations across different languages and runtime versions (Y axis) depending on the time since the previous request in minutes (X axis):
+It shows the values of normalized request durations across different languages and runtime versions (Y-axis) depending on the time since the previous request in minutes (X-axis):

 ![Azure Cold Start Threshold](/azure-coldstart-threshold.png)